 Home Access Center (HAC)

-Now is a great time to check your student's grades and attendance through the Home Access Center (HAC)!
-The 1st grading period ends on October 11, 2019.
-You can log in at the link below.
+In order to check your student's grades and attendance through the Home Access Center (HAC), you can log in at the link below.
 Be sure to change the district to Cabot.
 If you would like to receive real time notices about absences and grades for your students, you can set up alerts.
 To do that, log in and put your cursor in the upper right corner on your name.
 A drop box should appear.
 If you click on My Alerts you can set up these notices to be sent to your email or phone.

 1st Period- 8:30-9:18

 3rd Period- 10:21-11:09

 Any student athlete who aspires to play sports in college must register with the National Collegiate Athletic Association or NCAA.
 It is recommended that students register with NCAA during their Sophomore year of high school.
 NCAA registration is the student's responsibility.
 To learn more about NCAA and the student registration process, click on the link below.

 CHS fax number for all medical and excuse notes (501-743-3583)

 CHS Check Out Policy

 CHS students will be allowed to check out with a parent/guardian note only.
 A parent/guardian phone number will need to be included on the checkout note for verification purposes.

 ***No phone call checkouts will be allowed because of safety concerns.